Committee on Community of Faith Support

 - A Tender Trust: Helping Churches to Provide Safe Service

-- Workplace Violence and Harassment Policy
+- Workplace Discrimination, Harassment, and Violence Prevention and Response Policy

 - Code of Ethics for Youth Ministry